 Mr S had a defined benefit armed forces occupational pension following his time in military service.
-He met up with Caledonian's representatives in the UK.
-He signed the prepopulated documentation that he was given.
+In 2013, Mr S was resident in the UK and appears to have been working abroad from time to time.
+He doesn't seem to have had any interest in changing his pension until he was approached by a representative of Caledonian, following a recommendation by a friend.
+He was told he'd have a much better pension if he transferred.

 Mr S had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
 Mr S was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
-He thought Caledonian was acting in his best interests.

-Mr S signed the pre-completed paperwork in October 2012.
-The new SIPP was set up in October 2012 and the investments were processed by Options in or around February 2013.
-The investments into which Mr S' money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').
+Mr S signed the pre-completed paperwork in January 2013, when Caledonian's representative visited him at home in the UK.
+The new SIPP was set up shortly afterwards and the investments were processed by Options in or around April 2013.
+The investments into which Mr S' money went are held by James Brearley & Sons Ltd ('JBL'), a UK regulated entity.